 Non-profit organizations and public agencies with capabilities to provide technical assistance to eligible grocery stores and small food retailers.
-See the Request for Proposal (RFP) for more detail.
+See the Request for Proposal (RFP) for more details.

 Are you a food retailer needing to purchase equipment or make physical improvements?
-Apply for a GFAP Equipment & Physical Improvement Grant.
+The GFAP Equipment & Physical Improvement Grant will open in mid-November.

 Eligible Technical Assistance Recipients